netstim/SlicerANTs/README.md

 ## Modules

 - antsRegistration: provides an interface for doing registration with ANTs.
 Generates parameters passed to the antsRegistrationCLI module.
-- antsRegistrationCLI: cli module that run the command generated from antsRegistration module.
+- antsRegistrationCLI: cli module that runs the command generated from antsRegistration module.

 ## (Basic) Tutorial